kaynetik/lb/README.md

 | BenchmarkOrderedMap_Delete_10K  | 5138942 | 232.8  | 15      | 1         |
 | BenchmarkOrderedMap_Delete_100K | 4704482 | 238.5  | 15      | 1         |

+## Observability

+If you wish to check the current state of the complete system, you can visit `http://localhost:3000` to access Grafana.
+By default `Loki` will be selected, and currently it's set to tail per-container logs.

+This wasn't a requirement, but I also wanted to have some fun on Sunday :joy: